Supercharge Conversions With Predictive Cross-Sell and Upsell Strategies

 - Send targeted emails to customers who haven’t yet tried an additional service you offer, but who match the profile of customers who used that service in the past

 How predictive models determine conversion likelihood

 We won’t dive into too much technical detail here, but let’s take a quick look at the overall concept.
 Pecan’s predictive modeling for cross-sell and upsell conversion is based on the broad idea of propensity modeling.
-Propensity modeling is a general term that can include a variety of specific modeling techniques, all from the realm of classification models.
+Propensity modeling is a general term for a variety of specific modeling techniques, all from the realm of classification models.
 Classification models try to determine the correct “class” or category for an individual row of data.

 In propensity modeling, the mathematical model examines each row of data — in this case, representing a single customer — and runs those data points through a complex mathematical process.
 The outcome of that process is a prediction of a class.
 In this case, the class is whether the customer fits the category of “likely to convert with the cross-sell/upsell offer” or “not likely to convert.”

-Thanks to the specific way Pecan uses classification models, our platform’s predictions are even more nuanced.
+Thanks to the specific way Pecan uses classification models, our platform’s upsell and cross-sell predictions are even more nuanced.
 Instead of a simplistic judgment of “likely” or “unlikely,” we assign each customer a specific propensity score representing how likely the customer is to buy.
 That score can guide how you prioritize outreach and even which offers you select for specific customers.

 When Pecan builds models, the automated feature engineering and selection process figures out from your historical data which customer data points matter, and how much they matter, in determining a customer’s propensity to buy.